Terminology #

 1. Core Concepts #

-- Concept Explanation: Swift provides special operators to express ranges of values.
+- Explanation: Swift provides specific operators to express ranges of values.

 - Closed Range